 The latest numbers reflected a net of 312,000 gaining jobs in December, which is A LOT better than the 179,000 figure that many had expected and marks the strongest increase since February 2018.

-Other factors that made the report sweeter was the increase in participation rate and hourly earnings posting its strongest year-end growth in more than a decade.
-Unemployment rate ticked higher, however.
+Other factors that made the report sweeter was the increase in the participation rate and hourly earnings posting its strongest year-end growth in more than a decade.
+The unemployment rate ticked higher, however.